 - If no local chapter is available, try to enlist local support for establishment of a chapter.
 The ThinkFirst Foundation can answer questions on necessary actions to initiate a chapter.

-- One ThinkFirst Director Guide Book
+- ThinkFirst Director Guide Book, online

-- One VIP Speaker Training Program DVD
+- VIP Speaker Training Program DVD

 - ThinkFirst About Concussion Power Point presentation and video clip